traja-team/traja/docs/source/install.rst

 Dependencies
 ------------

-Installation with pip should also include all dependenies, but a complete list is
+Installation with pip should also include all dependencies, but a complete list is

 - `numpy`
 - `matplotlib`
 - `scipy`
 - `pandas`

+Optional dependencies include:

 - `shapely`
+- `rpy2`

+and can be installed with

+  pip install shapely rpy2

 .. _GitHub: https://github.com/justinshenk/github